cahilltr/cahilltr.github.io/_posts/2019-07-03-Dad-Math-Daily-Coffee-Cost.markdown

 ```

 This results in 123 cups, which makes the break even date 7/25.

+The piecewise function helps quite a bit more here, as the added cost of driving drags the calculation out.

 To help visualize the piecewise function, I used [desmos.com, a web-based graphing tool](https://www.desmos.com/calculator/woigw9qykh), which was invaluable.